greeder59/eval-pelican/content/posts/Pelican_content.md

  - I had the wrong info in the runtime file
  - There was a bug in the requirements.txt file.
 I warned you about it in the first article.

 Google is your friend.
 Others have been down this road before you and have documented their experience.
 Don't be afraid to reach out to the Netlify support team.
-If your site fails to deploy, you will get an e-mail from them.
+If the site fails to deploy, you will get an e-mail from them.

 If (When) all goes well, go back to the Netlify site overview page and click the Site Settings tag.
-Look for the Change site name button and change the name of your site.
+Look for the Change site name button and give the site a better name.

 ---
 ## Workflow